GNOME/libadwaita/doc/styles-and-appearance.md

 ## High Contrast

 The system can provide a high contrast preference.
-Libadwaita applications automatically sepport it; applications cannot disable it.
+Libadwaita applications automatically support it; applications cannot disable it.

 High contrast appearance can be combined with the [dark style](#dark-style) and is independent from it.